ljnicol/legend/README.md

 # Thanks

 Many thanks to Indicatrix (https://indicatrix.io) for supporting this project.
-Also thankyou to @newmana for providing much of the inspiration.
+Also thanks to @newmana for providing much of the inspiration and the excellent chroma-elm package (<https://package.elm-lang.org/packages/newmana/chroma-elm/latest/>).